-Arbonne haven’t jumped on the eco and animal friendly hype – since 1980, the brand has focused on sustainability and have created products with an emphasis on high quality ingredients that do not harm people, animals or the environment.
-The company is well known to many because of their sales reps.
-I’ve read some controversial posts online suggesting Arbonne are not as clean or botanical as they suggest, but this is a summary of points about them from their website:
+Arbonne is an eco-friendly, vegan and cruelty-free company.
+Since 1980, the brand has focused on sustainability and have created products with high quality ingredients that do not harm people, animals or the environment.
+This is a summary of points from their website:

 - Recyclable packaging including recyclable shipping boxes